Last updated 12 September 2022

 Grapevine is one of the three major wine regions in the Lone Star State and there are a few wineries in the region where you can taste at the cellar door.
 You can drop into one of the wine tasting rooms on Grapevine’s Main Street, including Wine Fusion Winery Farina’s Winery & Cafe, and the Messina Hof Winery inside the replica Wallis Hotel building.

 Grapevine’s unique community spirit

-With their dedication to preserving the town’s history, the colourful characters, numerous eating and retail attractions, combined with large doses of Texan hospitality, Grapevine is a memorable place to experience.
+With their dedication to preserving the town’s history, the colourful characters, numerous eating, and retail attractions, combined with large doses of Texan hospitality, Grapevine is a memorable place to experience.

 And for the record, yes, I did manage to squeeze in another gigantic margarita!

 * The writer was a guest of Grapevine CVB.
-All opinions expressed are my own and not influenced in any way by sponsorship.
+All opinions expressed are my own and are not influenced in any way by sponsorship.